mmiglioranza22/nestjs-auth-bootstrap/README.md

 ## Who is this for

-1. You are developing a backend application with NestJS for any kind of project.
-You finally need to manage authorization and authentication and don't have a clue how to do so.
+1. _You are developing a backend application with NestJS for any kind of project.
+You finally need to manage authorization and authentication and don't have a clue how to do so._

-2. You just want something to work out of the box and don't mind adjusting some configs ([explained below]()).
-You also want the freedom to expand and discard what you don't need for your particular project.
+2. _You just want something to work out of the box and don't mind adjusting some configs ([explained below](https://github.com/mmiglioranza22/nestjs-auth-bootstrap/tree/main?tab=readme-ov-file#requirements)).
+You also want the freedom to expand and discard what you don't need for your particular project._

-3. You want a solution you can test fast and ship faster without third-party solutions (You have the control over everything: token cache store, user roles, )
+3. You want a solution you can test fast and ship faster without third-party solutions (You have the control over everything: token cache store, user roles, credentials recovery, account verification, etc).

 You can roll your own and develop everything from scratch (which I certainly encourage you to do), with all the time and pain that involves.
 You can delegate it to already battle tested solutions with third-party packages (OAuth for example).
 Or

 ## What can you do with this

 Whatever you want.

+You can use it as is, change the authentication strategy to your use case (OAuth), extend and implemente your token reuse detection solution, use it to learn how somebody else thought about authentication / authorization, remove any module you do not use and modify what you need, check how tests are setup and configured for NestJS (not a particularly trivial endeavour), add observability and monitoring to see how it scales, convert it into your own auth micro service, try to crack it and find vulnerabilities I did not consider.

 License is MIT

-You can use it as is, change the authentication strategy to your use case (OAuth), extend and implemente your token reuse detection solution, use it to learn how somebody else thought about authentication / authorization, remove any module you do not use and modify what you need, check how tests are setup and configured for NestJS (not a particularly trivial endeavour), add observability and monitoring to see how it scales, convert it into your own auth micro service, try to crack it and find vulnerabilities I did not consider.

 ### Development

 #### Requirements

-- Docker (v4.57.0)
+- Docker (4.57.0)
-- Node
+- Node (24.13.0)
 - Volta (optional)

 Create your own `.env.development` file using the template provided in the `/config` directory (env file must be here unless you modify how you want docker compose to look for it)